Developing Skills for Success

 - Welcoming family members of children with intellectual disabilities to the Special Olympics network of support.

-We are currently looking for potential families to be involved, volunteers willing to be trained to facilitate clinics in their region, and sites to host the Young Athletes™
+Introduced in 2009 in the Metro area, the program has expanded to include clinics throughout the state.
+We are currently looking for potential families to be involved, volunteers willing to be trained to facilitate clinics in their region, and sites to host the Young Athletes™ Programs.